Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

 \subsection{Organization}

 The rest of the paper contains the technical proofs for the statements made so far, and is organized as follows.
-In section \ref{sec:orbi} we define Kac diagrams as the relevant objects needed to classify $\zz_k$-gradings of Lie algebras ($E_8$ in our case), i.e. homomorphisms $\Hom(\zz_k,E_8)$, and we give a lightning review of orbi-instantons.
+In section \ref{sec:orbi} we define Kac diagrams as the relevant objects needed to classify $\zz_k$-gradings of Lie algebras ($E_8$ in our case), i.e. homomorphisms $\Hom(\zz_k,E_8)$, and we give a lightning review of orbi-instantons (of type A).
 In section \ref{sec:grass} we introduce the affine and double affine Grassmannian of $E_8$, and give an explicit algorithm to construct strata of the latter defined by dominant coweights.
-Using this algorithm, in section \ref{sec:check} we construct Hasse diagrams of dominant coweights for a few values of $k$, and we verify that the hierarchies of RG flows (flavor Higgsings) obtained in \cite{Fazzi:2022hal,Giacomelli:2022drw,Frey:2018vpw} (via magnetic quiver subtraction or 't Hooft anomaly matching) can easily be recovered from these Hasse diagrams as connected subdiagrams.
+Using this algorithm, in section \ref{sec:check} we construct Hasse diagrams of dominant coweights for a few values of $k$, and we verify that the hierarchies of RG flows (left flavor Higgsings) obtained in \cite{Fazzi:2022hal,Giacomelli:2022drw,Frey:2018vpw} (via magnetic quiver subtraction or 't Hooft anomaly matching based on the 6d anomaly polynomial) can easily be recovered from these Hasse diagrams as connected subdiagrams.
 In section \ref{sec:a} we prove the $a$-theorem, inducing the partial order on the $a$ anomalies of UV and IR orbi-instantons from the corresponding two strata (dominant coweights) of the Grassmannian, such that $\Delta a>0$ for any pair of SCFTs connected by RG flow (flavor Higgsing).
 We close in section \ref{sec:conc} with a few observations and an outlook.
-In appendix \ref{app:magquivs} we recall properties and notation of 3d magnetic quivers associated with 6d orbi-instantons, and we also prove that $\mathcal{M}_\text{C}^\text{inst}=(\hat{\mathcal{M}}_\text{C}\times \mathcal{O}_{\bm{\xi}})/\!/\!/\SU(k)$ as quiver varieties.
-In appendix \ref{app:anomaly_decoupled} we prove the $a$-theorem for flows between orbi-instantons and decoupled E-strings.
+In appendix \ref{app:magquivs} we recall properties and notation of 3d magnetic quivers associated with 6d orbi-instantons, and we also prove that $\mathcal{M}_\text{C}^{\text{inst},\bm{\xi}}=(\hat{\mathcal{M}}_\text{C}\times \mathcal{O}_{\bm{\xi}})/\!\!/\!\!/_{\bm{\xi}} \SU(k)$ as quiver varieties.
+In appendix \ref{app:anomaly_decoupled} we prove the $a$-theorem for flows between UV orbi-instanton and a decoupled system of a lower-rank orbi-instanton times a bunch of E-strings.
+In appendix \ref{app:fullhasse} we showcase for the benefit of the reader the full Higgs branch of the UV orbi-instanton $(N=2,k=2,\rho_\infty^\text{UV}:2=[1^2])$, including left \emph{and} right flavor Higgsings (i.e. also the strata associated with the $T(\SU(2))$ tail $1-\boxed{2}$).